Hydro Flask

 Hydro Flask is a water bottle brand owned by American conglomerate Helen of Troy Limited.
 The brand became popular during mid-to-late 2019 and early 2020.
-Hydro Flask is particularly well known among millennials and zoomers, as well as college students and the "VSCO girl" subculture; social influencers and celebrities, especially on TikTok, increased the brand's popularity.
+Hydro Flask is particularly well known among Millennials and Gen Z, as well as college students and the "VSCO girl" subculture; social influencers and celebrities, especially on TikTok, increased the brand's popularity.
 Hydro Flask's prominence has played a role in the rising environmental and health consciousness of millennials and zoomers and has influenced the quality and appearance of other reusable water bottles.

 History

-Hydro Flask was founded as Steel Technologies, LLC in 2009 by Travis Rosbach and his then-girlfriend, Cindy Weber, due to his dissatisfaction with commercial water bottles.
-The couple moved to Bend, Oregon, from Oahu, Hawaii, to market their products; the company was successful at local farmers markets, especially among the outdoor recreation community.
+Hydro Flask was founded as Steel Technology, LLC in 2009 by Travis Rosbach and his then-girlfriend, Cindy Weber, due to his dissatisfaction with commercial water bottles.
+The couple moved to Bend, Oregon from Oahu, Hawaii to market their products.
+The company was successful at local farmers' markets, especially among the outdoor recreation community.

 The brand grew when it became available in stores; around this time, Weber and Rosbach broke up, and they sold their company shares to an investor.
 In 2012, tech executive Scott Allan became president and chief executive of the company.
 Allan expanded the company into Europe, launched new products, and increased marketing on social media.

+Under Allan's leadership, Hydro Flask focused on developing a distinct internal culture based on its Bend, Oregon roots, including company hikes, ski trips, and open employee interviews to define its values.
+By 2014, the company surpassed $2 million in annual revenue, refined its branding, and entered premium retail distribution channels.